ZachGawlik/vscode-convert-object-to-jsx/README.md

 # [Convert Object <-> JSX for VSCode](https://marketplace.visualstudio.com/items?itemName=zachgawlik.convert-object-to-jsx)

-Adds a command to convert between JS object and JSX prop formats
+Adds a command to convert between JS object and JSX prop formats.

+A relatively common usecase is for establishing shared props for component tests:

 ![Demo converting between object and jsx](./demo.gif)